 Sometimes grief can cause such extreme distress that it becomes unclear to the person what they are really dealing with.
-I don’t mean in the first few months because the first few months are almost always hell.
-In fact, up until recently clinicians were advised not to diagnose things like major depression and anxiety in individuals within the first two months following a death.
-Although this has changed somewhat, clinicians are still advised to use caution—not because the person might not very well have these things, but because early on it can be hard to tell where grief ends and a true disorder begins.
+I don’t mean in the first few months after a loss, because the first few months are almost always hell.
+In fact, up until recently, clinicians were advised not to diagnose things like major depression and anxiety in individuals within the first two months following a death.
+Although this has changed somewhat, clinicians are still advised to use caution—not because the person might not very well have these things, but because it can be hard to tell where grief ends and a true disorder begins.

 I’m a regular WebMD abuser.
 I’ve been diagnosed with a great many things, despite the fact that I haven’t seen a doctor in 4 years.
 My tendency to seek out, use, and abuse the internet to medicalize myself is exactly why I hesitate to cover concepts that might lead to someone thinking their grief is abnormal, atypical, or pathological.
-Still, I believe in the old adage that knowledge is power and you never know what idea or concept might lead to someone’s “a-ha!” moment.
-I’m not going to tell you that grief is ever pathological, but there are obviously very real reasons why people sometimes get stuck and these circumstances are worth discussing.
+Still, I believe in the old adage “Knowledge is power,” and you never know what idea or concept might lead to someone’s a-ha!” moment.
+I’m not going to tell you that grief is ever pathological, but there are obviously very real reasons why people sometimes get stuck… And these circumstances are worth discussing.

 The diathesis-stress model is a widely accepted psychological theory (remember, theories are just one way of looking at something) that attempts to explain why some people develop certain disorders such as post-traumatic stress disorder (PTSD), anxiety disorders, and major depression.
 This model is complex and nuanced and a full explanation is well beyond the scope of this article, but even a basic understanding helps us to conceptualize why someone might struggle after experiencing the death of a loved one in a way they’ve never struggled before.

-Basically, the model asserts that some people have a genetic predisposition to develop disorders like depression, anxiety and PTSD.
-Even though we all may have some level of vulnerability to certain disorders, having this genetic trait makes you more vulnerable than others. t does not guarantee that you will develop a disorder, but it puts you at risk especially when combined with other environmental influences.
+Basically, the model asserts that some people have a genetic predisposition to develop disorders like depression, anxiety, and PTSD.
+Even though we all may have some level of vulnerability to certain disorders, having this genetic trait makes you more vulnerable than others. t does not guarantee that you will develop a disorder, but it puts you at risk—especially when combined with other environmental influences.

 You’ve gotten this far, I suppose you should probably just subscribe.